|Nutritional Guidelines (per serving)|

 Punch down dough, knead a few times, and let it rise again.

-Grease 3 babka cylinders or food-grade coffee tins and fill the pans 1/3 full.
+Grease 3 babka cylinders or food-grade coffee tins and fill each pan 1/3 full.

 Cover with greased plastic wrap and let rise until tripled.